Magna Carta

 Nor shall those be pledged to save

-For the dodger being detained so pave
+For the dodger being detained

 As the prime debtor being able to pay